rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 The days will come when the bridegroom is taken away from them, and then they will fast in those days. ^0535

-He also told them a parable : No one tears a piece from a new garment and puts it on an old garment.
+He also told them a parable: No one tears a piece from a new garment and puts it on an old garment.
 If he does, he will tear the new, and the piece from the new will not match the old. ^0536

 And no one puts new wine into old wineskins.
 If he does, the new wine will burst the skins and it will be spilled, and the skins will be destroyed. ^0537

 But new wine must be put into fresh wineskins. ^0538

-And no one after drinking old wine desires new, for he says, The old is good. ^0539
+And no one after drinking old wine desires new, for he says, 'The old is good.' ^0539

 On a Sabbath, while he was going through the grainfields, his disciples plucked and ate some heads of grain, rubbing them in their hands. ^0601

 But some of the Pharisees said, Why are you doing what is not lawful to do on the Sabbath? ^0602

-And Jesus answered them, Have you not read what David did when he was hungry, he and those who were with him : ^0603
+And Jesus answered them, Have you not read what David did when he was hungry, he and those who were with him: ^0603

 how he entered the house of God and took and ate the bread of the Presence, which is not lawful for any but the priests to eat, and also gave it to those with him? ^0604